The financial world is having its tontine moment!

 Professor Moshe Milevsky, was interviewed by David Emanuel of D-Benefits Podcast.
-It's a great > listen with an awesome takeaway at the end.
-Spoiler alert: we are mentioned! > > Professor Moshe Milevsky, was interviewed by David Emanuel of D-Benefits Podcast.
-It's a great > listen with an awesome takeaway at the end.
-Spoiler alert: we are mentioned! > > Listen to the full episode here or read the unofficial transcript below.
+It's a great listen with talk about the pension industry and Tontine Trust.

+Professor Moshe Milevsky, was interviewed by David Emanuel of D-Benefits Podcast.
+It's a great listen with talk about the pension industry and Tontine Trust.

+Listen to the full episode here or read the unofficial transcript below.

 David: Welcome to D-Benefits Podcast the show in which we examine amazing history we're privileged to be a part of with traversing an inflection point.
 That is launching us from the modern era into the gig age, the gig economy, whatever you want to call it.

 Stick with us as we engage thought leaders innovation and domain specialists in an effort to bring clarity to a world moving at hyperspeed.
 To see the signals in the noise, to understand what changes are happening, how they impact us, what we can individually do to take advantage of the changes to the best to our best outcomes.

 The D benefits podcast are focused on the New Age drivers reshaping the world of employee benefits, health, wellness, wealth and wellness.
 And so with that, welcome to the show.
 Thank you so much for joining us.